RamyaChinnadurai/100DaysOfCode/README.md

 # Day 8
 DELETE Operator - Written an article how delete operator can be used and it can be your super saver.

+# Day 9
+100DaysOfCodes - Integrated firebase authentication using nextjs.
+Blog link rams.codes

+# Day 10
+rams.codes - Build a blog using gatsby and deployed in netlify.

+# Day 11
+NEXTJS - Learned Basics, navigations and link

+# Day 12
+NEXTJS - Learned about Assets, Metadata and Css, Pre-rendering and Data Fetching and Dynamic routes